issactai0124/conference_event_planner/README.md

 ## License

-This project is licensed under the Apache License, Version 2.0.
+This project is licensed under the Apache License Version 2 - see the [LICENSE](LICENSE) file for details.